jackieocham/rest-metrics-data-analysis/sleep_data_prep_summary.md

       );
     ```

+3. Exported `prepped_sleep_data.csv` for graphical analysis and visualizations in Tableau.

-3. Performed initial analysis on prepped sleep data to validate data quality.
+4. Performed initial analysis in MySQL on prepped sleep data to validate data quality and answer general questions.
-    * See file `initial_data_sanalysis.sql` for initial non-graphical analysis.
+    * See `initial_data_analysis.sql` for detailed process.

-4. Exported prepped sleep data as a .csv file to project folder.
-    * Used `prepped_sleep_data.csv` for graphical analysis and visualizations.